Sandbox Metrics

 And What in Tarnation Does “Structured Data Index” Mean?!?

-We’ll get to the Structured Data Index in just a moment.
-But first the big picture on sandboxing note templates.
+There’s more about the Structured Data Index at the bottom of this page, but here’s the big picture on sandboxing note templates in regard to soapnote.org.
 This site is basically all about forms.
 As humans, we’re soaking in forms all day long.
 There are nice, simple ones that get the job done and their are also forms which will drive you to madness.
 So, if you’re making a form, it’s sometimes best to consider a few design elements as you are getting started:

 #1 Intended user and workflow